jasminedevv/django-accounts-example-app/README.md

 This is an example app that can be used in a Django project to handle authentication and account creation for users.
 It contains a custom user model and a profile model which can be customized depending on your project's needs.

-I created this with students in mind but more advanced devlelopers may find handy code snippets.
+I created this with students in mind but more advanced developers may find handy code snippets.
 It could also work as a hackathon starter.

 ## Requirements
 1. A new (or new-ish) project